patdunlavey/brooklynstreetna/sites/all/modules/mass_contact/README.txt

 is enabled, the email messages may be sent as HTML and may include one or more binary file attachments (if permitted by admin).

+To use taxonomy for categories, follow these steps:
+  1) Navigate to Administration >> Structure >> Taxonomy
+     (admin/structure/taxonomy) and create one or more vocabularies and terms to be used by Mass Contact.
+  2) Navigate to Administration >> Configuration >> People >> Account settings
+     (admin/config/people/accounts/fields) to add the vocabulary(ies) as one or more fields to the user account (one field per vocabulary).
+  3) Navigate to Administration >> Configuration >> System >> Mass Contact
+     (admin/config/system/mass_contact) to add your Mass Contact categories using those terms.
+  4) Set the various permisssions as desired for both Taxonomy and Mass Contact.
+  5) Modify the user accounts, as desired, to have the various terms selected.

 UPGRADING FROM 6.x:
 When upgradign from the Drupal 6 version, the path for the attachment directory